osthomas/gbtask/README.md

 options:
-  -h, --help            show this help message and exit -i, --infile INFILE   Input file (default: <_io.TextIOWrapper name='<stdin>'
+  -h, --help            show this help message and exit -i, --infile INFILE   Input file (default: stdin) -o, --outfile OUTFILE
-                        mode='r' encoding='utf-8'>)
-  -o, --outfile OUTFILE
-                        Output file (default: <_io.TextIOWrapper
-                        name='<stdout>' mode='w' encoding='utf-8'>)
-  -a, --annotation key value
+                        Output file (default: stdout) -a, --annotation key value
                         Set annotation 'key' to 'value' for all records.
 Can be given multiple times.
 Example: -a organism 'mus musculus' (default: [])
   -q, --qualifier type key value
                         For all features of type 'type', set qualifier 'key' to 'value'.
 Can be given multiple times.
 The special value 'all' for 'type' can be given to affect all features.Example: -q all locus_tag geneA (default: []) -f, --feature start end strand type
                         Add a new feature.
 Can be given multiple times.
 NOTE:
                         Locations 'start' and 'end' are 0-based and end- exclusive!
 If they start with '-', counting begins from the end of the sequence.
-'0' refers to the first, '-0' refers to the last base of the record. (default:
+'0' refers to the first, '-0' refers to the last base of the record. (default: [])
-                        [])

 Include/Exclude Features:
   Feature types to include or exclude.
 Only --include or --exclude can be